sosegon/watch-finder/ml/README.md

 After the module detects a watch, it sends the image to the recognition component.
 There, the watch image is converted to a key points encoded version.
 This version is then compared against all the encoded watches in the file mentioned above.
 Then, those who are closer to the detected watch are selected, and their urls are sent back.

 The main drawback of the current solution is that the watches in the database include the belt.
 However, the detection module only captures the case of the wrist watch.
-This means that the detected keypoints for the same watch is different for the image in the database and the one sent by the detection module, as seen in **Image 4**.
+This means that the detected key points for the same watch are different for the image in the database and the one sent by the detection module, as seen in **Image 4**.

 <div style="text-align:center; font-weight: bold">
 	<img src="./documentation-images/key_points_difference.png" />